 Birthdays

 Birthdays are important to children.
 We are happy to celebrate your child’s birthday.
 If you wish to bring cupcakes, cookies or anything else, please notify the office 24 hours in advance so we can post this for other parents due to some allergies.
 Please plan to have the celebration during the afternoon snack if possible.
 If you are sending birthday party invitations, please make sure every child in that class receives one.
+Also, please plan only to have a small celebration here at school.
+Cupcakes or cookies are fine but please do not have anything extra.
+This makes it hard for other families who can’t afford to be so generous.

 Biting